Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Related Work

 \subsection{Pairwise ranking aggregation}

 The problem of ranking or rating with paired comparison data has been widely studied in a variety of fields including decision science \cite{yao35}, machine learning \cite{yao20}, social choice \cite{yao2}, and statistics \cite{yao26}.
-Various algorithms have been studied for this problem, including maximum likelihood under a Bradley-Terry model assumption, rank centrality (PageRank/MC3) \cite{negahban2012iterative,dwork2001rank}, HodgeRank \cite{Hodge}, and a pairwise variant of Borda count \cite{de1781memoire, Hodge} among others.
+Various methods have been studied for this problem, which, among others, includes maximumlikelihood under a Bradley-Terry model, rank centrality (PageRank/MC3) \cite{negahban2012iterative,dwork2001rank}, HodgeRank \cite{Hodge}, and a pairwise variant of the Borda count \cite{de1781memoire, Hodge}.
 If we consider the setting where pairwise comparisons are drawn I.I.D. from some fixed but unknown probability distribution, under a ``time-reversibility" condition, the rank centrality (PageRank) and HodgeRank algorithms both converge to an optimal ranking \cite{ICML14}.
 However, PageRank is only able to aggregate the pairwise comparisons into a global ranking over the items.
-HodgeRank not only provides us a mean to determine a global ranking from paired comparison data under various statistical models (e.g., Uniform, Thurstone-Mosteller, Bradley-Terry, and Angular Transform), but also measures the inconsistency of the global ranking obtained.
-In particular, it takes a graph theoretic view, which maps paired comparison data to edge flows on a graph, possibly imbalanced (where different pairs may receive different number of comparisons) and incomplete (where every participant may only provide partial comparisons), and then applies combinatorial Hodge Theory to achieve an orthogonal decomposition of such edge flows into three components: gradient flow for global rating (optimal in the $L_2$-norm sense), triangular curl flow for local inconsistency, and harmonic flow for global inconsistency.
+HodgeRank not only provides a means to determine a global ranking from paired comparison data under various statistical models (e.g., Uniform, Thurstone-Mosteller, Bradley-Terry, and Angular Transform), but also measures the inconsistency of the global ranking obtained.
+In particular, it takes a graph theoretic view, which maps paired comparison data to edge flows on a graph, possibly imbalanced (where different pairs may receive different number of comparisons) and incomplete (where every participant may only provide partial comparisons), and then applies combinatorial Hodge Theory to achieve an orthogonal decomposition of such edge flows into three components: a gradient flow representing the global rating (optimal in the $L_2$-norm sense), a triangular curl flow representing local inconsistency, and a harmonic flow representing global inconsistency.
 In this paper, we will analyze two random sampling methods based on the HodgeRank estimate.